FBAGSTM/AED4/templates/README.md

-# Buildspec Template for SageMaker Pipelines
+# Buildspec for SageMaker Pipelines (AED Version)

+## Introduction
-This repository provides a buildspec template (buildspec-template.yml) to help you configure and execute SageMaker pipelines.
-The template is designed to be flexible and easy to use, with placeholders for customization.
+This repository provides a `buildspec.yml` file to help you configure and execute SageMaker pipelines for audio evet detection pipeline.
+The guide is designed to be flexible and easy to use, with placeholders for customization.
+Additionally, this README includes a **Dataset Catalogue** for managing datasets like **ESC-50** and **FSD50K**, and instructions for integrating them into your pipeline.

-## How to Use the Template
-1. **Locate the Template**

-The template file is located in this folder as buildspec-template.yml.
-Copy this file to your project directory.

-2. **Customize the Template**

-Open the file mlops/buildspec.yml and replace the following placeholders with your specific values:

-- <DATASET_NAME>: The name of the dataset you are working with (e.g., ESC-50).
-- <DOWNLOAD_COMMAND>: The command to download the dataset (e.g., git clone <REPO_URL>).
-- **Note**: All other variables (e.g., SAGEMAKER_PROJECT_NAME, SAGEMAKER_PROJECT_ID, ARTIFACT_BUCKET, etc.) are already defined in the **common repository STM32_AWS_CDK** in the file lib/ml/sagemaker-pipeline.ts.
-You do not need to modify or define them manually here.

-3. **Save the File**

-Save the modified file as buildspec.yml in your project directory.

-4. **Adjust the user_config.yaml File**

-After modifying the buildspec.yml file, ensure that the user_config.yaml file is updated to match your new dataset configuration.
-The user_config.yaml file is located in:
-- For training: mlops/audio_event_detection/scripts/training/user_config.yaml
-- For evaluation: mlops/audio_event_detection/scripts/evaluate/user_config.yaml

-Refer to the README files in those sections for more details on how to configure the user_config.yaml file.

-5. **Run the Pipeline**

-By pushing your changes to this repository, AWS CodePipeline will automatically be triggered.
-The pipeline will:
-- Retrieve the new dataset for your specified use case.
+> [!IMPORTANT]
+**Buildspec Relocation**:\
+This `buildspec.yml` file will be relocated and executed within the main repository [here](https://github.com/TBALSTM/STM32_AWS_CDK/tree/main/lib/ml/buildspec.yml) under the path `<STM32_AWS_IaC>/lib/ml` during the pipeline execution.\ A placeholder buildspec.yml file currently exists in the STM32_AWS_IaC repository, which will be replaced by this file.
+Please keep this in mind when configuring the buildspec commands and their functionality.<br/><br/>
+**Pipeline Naming Convention**\
+If the user calls this pipeline AED (Audio Event Detection), ensure that the dataset and configurations align with this use case.

+## Overview
+The `buildspec.yml` file is a critical component of the pipeline, defining the steps required to:

+1. Install dependencies.
+2. Prepare datasets.
-- Execute the SageMaker pipeline with your changes.
+3. Execute the SageMaker pipeline.

-## Template Overview
-The buildspec-template.yml file is structured as follows:
+This file is structured into phases and includes placeholders for customization, such as dataset names and download commands.

 ### Artifacts
-Specifies the files or directories to be saved after the build:
+Artifacts specify the files or directories to be saved after the build process.
+These are typically outputs generated during the pipeline execution.
 ```yml
 artifacts:
   files:
     - /tmp/ml/**/*
   name: ml
 ```
+* files: Specifies the location of the files to be saved.
+* name: Defines the name of the artifact.

-### Phases
+### Phase
-The pipeline is divided into three phases:
+The pipeline is divided into three main phases: **Install, Pre-Build, and Build**.

-#### Install Phase
+---

+1. **Install Phase**

-Installs dependencies and sets up the environment:
+This phase sets up the environment and installs dependencies.

 ```yml
 install: